jet/equinox/DOCUMENTATION.md

         stream.Read clientId
 ```

-While the logic in the `Service` type can arguably be melded into the `Handler` class (and/or one might be able to inline the `Handler` into the `Service`), there are a number of reasons to split them as per the above:
+- while the Stream-related logic in the `Service` type can arguably be extracted into a `Stream` or `Handler` type in order to separate the stream logic from the business function being accomplished, its been determined in the course of writing tutorials and simply explaining what things do that the extra concept count does not present sufficient value.
+This can be further exacerbated by the need to hover and/or annotate in order to understand what types are flowing about.

 - while the Command pattern can help clarify a high level flow, there's no subsitute for representing actual business functions as well-named methods representing specific behaviors that are meaningful in the context of the application's Ubiquitous Language, can be documented and tested.

-- the Service separation affords one a [_seam_](http://www.informit.com/articles/article.aspx?p=359417) that faciltiates testing independently with a mocked or stubbed Handler as desired.
+- the `resolveStream` parameter affords one a sufficient [_seam_](http://www.informit.com/articles/article.aspx?p=359417) that facilitates testing independently with a mocked or stubbed Stream (without adding any references), or a `MemoryStore` (which does necessitate a reference to a separate Assembly for clarity) as desired.

 ### Todo[Backend] walkthrough